spacesoldier/starty/README.md

 0.1.5 - fixed a bug when request processing fails at the beginning

-0.1.4 - environment variables support in application config
+0.1.4 [deprecated] - environment variables support in application config

 0.1.3 - returning status code 200 automatically only in case when it was not provided by user-defined code

 0.1.2 - added the support for the query parameters, fixed some bugs and finished the idea of separation the request handling by the framework and message processing by the user defined code

-0.1.1 - the very first draft, usable for building simple REST API which could call external API with GET and POST methods
+0.1.1 [deprecated] - the very first draft, usable for building simple REST API which could call external API with GET and POST methods

 ## Contacts
 I appreciate any feedback, so please feel free to write me an email: